Battery Regulation, Regulation(EU)2023/1542

-This regulation was adopted by the European Council in July 2023 and covers the life cycle of batteries, including Manufacturing, disposal, and recycling.
-This regulation was introduced with the aim of achieving sustainability in raw material procurement and reducing waste in response to the increasing demand for batteries.
-The aim is to reduce environmental burden and promote a sustainable economy by minimizing the environmental impact throughout the battery life cycle, promoting sustainable product design and the circular use of resources, etc.
+This regulation, adopted by the European Council in July 2023, covers the life cycle of batteries, including their Manufacturing, disposal, and recycling.
+The regulation was introduced to address the growing demand for batteries, aiming to achieve sustainable raw material procurement and waste reduction.
+It aims to reduce environmental impact and promote a sustainable economy by minimizing the environmental impact throughout the battery life cycle, promoting sustainable product design and resource recycling, etc.

 The regulations apply to portable batteries (weighing less than 5 kg), automotive batteries (for electric vehicles, etc.), and Industry batteries (for storing renewable Energy, etc.).
-In particular, automotive batteries, LMT (light transport) batteries, and Industry batteries will be required to disclose their carbon footprints (CFP: CO2 emission amount from Manufacturing to disposal) from 2025, so measures are required.
+In particular, automotive batteries, LMT (light transport equipment) batteries, and Industry batteries will be required to disclose their carbon footprint (CFP: CO₂ emission amount from Manufacturing to disposal) from 2025, so companies will be required to comply.

 ・Environmental impact standards